Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 As this was happening, WWI also provided numerous examples of armies using motorcycles.

-Indian, Harley Davidson, and Triumph, all joined the war effort.
+Indian, Harley-Davidson, and Triumph, all joined the war effort.

-Different nations had slightly different doctrinal approaches to using motorcycles with the British and Germans using them primarily (although not exclusively) for communication (despatch riders) and the US have a more expansive view of how they could be used, perhaps informed by their Mexico experiences.
+Different nations had slightly different doctrinal approaches to using motorcycles with the British and Germans using them primarily (although not exclusively) for communication (despatch riders) and the US had a more expansive view of how they could be used, perhaps informed by their Mexico experiences.

-As WWII came, designs of course matured, the famous shaft-driven BMW R75 (with an engine reverse-engineered from the Douglas Boxer), Soviet Dneper M-72 (a derivative of captured R-71s), the indestructible Harley Davidson WLA, and the lightweight 2-stroke Royal Enfield WD/RE, or ‘Flying Flea’, to name but a few examples.
+As WWII came, designs, of course, matured, the famous shaft-driven BMW R75 (with an engine reverse-engineered from the Douglas Boxer), Soviet Dneper M-72 (a derivative of captured R-71s), the indestructible Harley Davidson WLA, and the lightweight 2-stroke Royal Enfield WD/RE, or ‘Flying Flea’, to name but a few examples.

-These were used with and without sidecars, as weapons carriers or casualty carriers, for despatch riders, military police and paratroopers.
+These were used with and without sidecars, as weapons or casualty carriers, for despatch riders, military police and paratroopers.

 Bicycles were also used extensively by all parties.